-Cray Youth & Family Services has spent nearly thirty years working to “make life better for kids” in New Castle and Lawrence County.
-Now, our agency is taking a new approach: working to improve the community in which our children live.
-To that end, we are pleased to announce our intent to open a new coffee house in downtown New Castle, at the site of the former JCPenney building at 214 E. Washington Street.
+Cray Youth & Family Services has spent more than 30 years working to “make life better for kids” in New Castle and Lawrence County.
+Now our agency is taking a new approach: working to improve the community in which our children live.
+To that end, we are pleased to be running The Confluence, a coffee house/deli in downtown New Castle at the site of the former JCPenney building at 214 E. Washington Street.

-Cray envisions The Confluence as a place that fosters a sense of community, where residents can come together and engage each other.
+The Confluence opened in December of 2013 and has become a place that fosters a sense of community, where residents come together and engage with each other.
 Mr. Copper believes one of the keys to revitalizing the New Castle area is to have a vibrant downtown, one with places for people to come together.
-He hopes The Confluence will address both of these issues.
+We are watching The Confluence address both of these issues.